6 dead after mass stabbing at Ottawa home, student who lived with family arrested | Law-Order

 6 dead after mass stabbing at Ottawa home, student who lived with family arrested

-A 19-year-old student from Sri Lanka is accused of stabbing and killing six people he lived with, including four children from a Sri Lankan family, Ottawa police said Thursday.Ottawa police chief Eric Stubbs said an edged weapon or knife-like object was used by the suspect, who was identified as Febrio De-Zoysa.
+A 19-year-old student from Sri Lanka is accused of stabbing and killing six people he lived with, including a 2 12-month-old baby girl and three other kids from a Sri Lankan family, Ottawa police said Thursday.Ottawa police chief Eric Stubbs said an edged weapon or knife-like object was used by the suspect, who was identified as Febrio De-Zoysa.

 - Country: